obestwalter/loslassa/README.rst

 Check it out
 ============

-This is early days, so the proper workflow and publishing functionality does not actually exist yet ... but you can play around with it already:
+This is early days, creation and publishing functionality does not actually exist yet ... but play with it already:

 #. ``pip install loslassa``
 #.
 Manually copy the example_project folder from dist-packages to your home